Meta

 Cannabis and Cannabis Derived Products

 Ads may only promote or offer the sale of CBD in the United States, and must not be targeted to people under 18 years of age.
 Advertisers can apply for certification with LegitScript here.
-Advertisers can request permission from Meta using this form.
+Advertisers can request authorization by following these steps.

 Ads may only promote or offer the sale of hemp products in Canada, Mexico and the United States, and must comply with all applicable local laws, required or established industry codes and guidelines.